rpherbig/dr-scripts/README.md

 ## combat-trainer-setup.lic
 This script sets up UserVars for use with combat-trainer.lic.

+## crossing-repair.lic
+This script repairs leather and metal gear in The Crossing.

 ## crossing-training.lic
 This script trains a list of non-combat skills, starting with whichever has the lowest amount of field experience.